 Off the Mountain

-Main Street at Park City offers all sorts great dining options and everything is within walking distance.
-For something a bit fancy, Riverhorse on Main is one of Park City's finest, offering eclectic American cuisine.
+Riverhorse on Main: For something a bit fancy, Riverhorse on Main is one of Park City's finest, offering eclectic American cuisine.
 Its got high ceilings and an interior palette of birch and earthy grey tones making for a spacious bistro ambiance.
 Reservations are a must, as are the hand-cut buffalo tartare and the macadamia nut crusted Alaskan halibut.

-For mid-range dining options, check out an old town Brazilian restaurant called the Bridge Cafe and Grill, with awesome food and reasonable prices.
-Cafe Terigo is another popular spot just a few doors down from Riverhorse on Main, dishing up modern Italian cuisine.
+Cafe Terigo: Cafe Terigo is another popular spot just a few doors down from Riverhorse on Main, dishing up modern Italian cuisine.
 The menu features classic dishes with local twists, like the grilled pork chop with cracked mustard demi-glaze, grilled peaches, and soft polenta.
-Pasta lovers, everything is made in-house; try their traditional veal and pork bolognese on housemade pappardelle pasta with asiago cheese.
+For all the pasta lovers out there, everything is made in-house; try their traditional veal and pork bolognese on housemade pappardelle pasta with asiago cheese.

-On a budget?
-Davanza's is a family owned and operated spot serving up classic Italian comfort food that rivals any restaurant in Boston's North End.
+Davanza: On a budget?
+Davanza's is a family owned and operated restaurant serving up classic Italian comfort food that rivals any restaurant in Boston's North End.
 They make their dough and marinara sauce in-house and offer pizza creations like Spicy Luau and Mucker Supreme.
 You'll also find Philly steak sandwiches and street-style tacos here.

 Alternatively, if you travel to Kimball Junction five miles away, you’ll find plenty of affordable casual options.
 For other high-end options, try the neighboring Deer Valley, which you can reach by shuttles operated by higher-end lodging properties (usually for only the cost of a tip).

-No Name Saloon, a locals’ hangout that welcomes visitors.
-It claims to have been around since 1903 and it certainly looks the part.
+No Name Saloon: A locals’ hangout that welcomes visitors.
+No Name Saloon claims to have been around since 1903 and it certainly looks the part.
 You'll be happy to know they have a year-round heated rooftop patio and serve everything from local craft drafts to imports.

-The High West Distillery and Saloon is also worth a visit, all the more so because it’s ski-in/ski-out.
+High West Distillery Saloon: The High West Distillery and Saloon is also worth a visit, all the more so because it’s ski-in/ski-out.
 That’s right, it's the world's only ski-in/ski-out whiskey distillery with a buzzing showroom that draws a great crowd.
 Try one of their signature cocktails like the Dead Man's Boots: a mix of rye, ginger beer, and tequila.

 There is plenty of free live music shows throughout the winter season at Park City and in the Canyons Village.
 If you're after a venue, check out The Umbrella Bar in the Canyons which has a lively outdoors après scene.
 In Park City, there are plenty of bars and coffee shops in the historic part near the bottom of the Town Lift.
 If you somehow still have the legs for dancing, Downstairs has DJs and cocktail waitresses who occasionally dance on the bar.
 We recommend you keep it on the dance floor.